TorchZhan/MAARDTI/README.md

-# MAAR: A multi-perspective attention aggregating model for predicting drug-target interaction!
+# MAAR: A multi-perspective attention aggregating model for predicting drug-target interaction
+source code for MAAR

+## Requirments